Groestlcoin/sparrow-grs/README.md

 # Sparrow Groestlcoin Wallet

-Sparrow is a modern desktop Bitcoin wallet application supporting most hardware wallets and built on common standards such as PSBT, with an emphasis on transparency and usability.
+Sparrow-GRS is a modern desktop Bitcoin wallet application supporting most hardware wallets and built on common standards such as PSBT, with an emphasis on transparency and usability.

 More information (and release binaries) can be found at https://groestlcoin.org.
 Release binaries are also available directly from [Github](https://github.com/Groestlcoin/sparrow/releases).